 10 Add-Ons to Make Your Mac Better

-Even with OS X Mavericks, you can add even more power, capability, and convenience to your Mac.
+Even with OS X El Capitan, you can add even more power, capability, and convenience to your Mac.
 These ten add-ons make your Mac faster, easier to use, and more fun.

 In addition to speeding up your Mac, more RAM makes using your Mac better in other ways.
 For example, when you have plenty of RAM, you can open many programs at the same time without a performance penalty.

-It's also easy as pie to install RAM in most Macs made this decade.
+It’s also easy as pie to install RAM in many Macs made this decade.
 Chances are good that the manual for your Mac includes step-by-step instructions simple enough for a 9-year-old to follow.

-Only two kinds of Mac users exist: Those who have lost data and those who are going to.
-If the files on your hard disk mean anything to you, you must back them up before it's too late.
+Only two kinds of Mac users exist: Those who have lost data and those who are going to lose data.
+If the files on your hard disk mean anything to you, you must back them up before it’s too late.

-If you have a spare hard drive around, by all means use the cool (and free) Time Machine software that comes with OS X Mavericks.
-If you want to create multiple backups to several different devices or types of media (DVD-R, CD-R, tape, and so on), invest in the appropriate hardware and software.
+If you have a spare hard drive around, by all means use the cool (and free) Time Machine software that comes with OS X El Capitan.
+And because it’s a good idea to have multiple backups, you may want to invest in additional hard disks or a cloud-based storage service.

 If you don’t back up, it’s a good bet that your hard drive will die (they all do eventually), and if your files aren’t backed up, you’ll lose them all.
 These days you can pick up a 1TB external hard disk for around $100.
 Professional data recovery services charge $1,000, $2,000, or even more.